ubavic/srb-id-pkcs11/README.md

 ## Usage on Linux

-To use this module, you need to have the `pcscd` service enabled.
+To use this module, you need to have the `pcscd` service enabled, and `ccid` driver installed.

 Download the latest `.so` file form [Releases](https://github.com/ubavic/srb-id-pkcs11/releases) and copy it to a permanent location (for example: `/usr/lib/` or `~/lib/`).